 Summary : Tour the islands aboard a modern, powerful mega-catamaran, with private balconies, a spacious sundeck, Jacuzzi, and kayaks – perfect for Galapagos cruising.
 The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
-Visitors delight in the abundant, unusual, and surprisingly approachable wildlife – from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.
+Visitors delight in the abundant, unusual, and surprisingly approachable wildlife – from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed booby.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

-Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins

-In the afternoon, journey to the highlands of Santa Cruz, where you can walk along a wooded path that winds through the hills – an incomparable opportunity to immerse yourself in the rich vegetation of the region and see the volcanoes and wildlife that characterize the island.
+Santa Cruz Island: Visit the Charles Darwin Research Station, where you can learn more about the giant tortoise restoration program and see the latest advances in Galapagos research.
+A journey to the highlands of Santa Cruz, where you can walk along a wooded path that winds through the hills, is an incomparable opportunity to immerse yourself in the rich vegetation of the region and see the volcanoes and wildlife that characterize the island.
 Santa Cruz is home to giant tortoises, mockingbirds, Bahama ducklings, white-cheeked pintails, Darwin finches, and many other species.
-With lava tubes here more than half a mile long and enormous tortoises in your midst, your excursion in the highlands will be a truly surreal and unique experience.
+With lava tubes that are more than half a mile long and enormous tortoises in your midst, your excursion in the highlands will be a truly surreal and unique experience.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.